RichardL64/Visual-Pinball/README.md

   - Filter.js       Use Magnasave buttons to cycle through an arbitrary list of filters
   - FilterTop.js    Add custom filters for Top loaded, Top loaded Time and top playtime(loaded time / loaded count)

-  - FlexDMD.js      Enhanced from vbousquet's original to drive display sequence from an array Includes options to vary the displayed information in sequences or randomly
+  - FlexDMD.js      Enhanced from vbousquet's original to drive display sequence from an array.
+                    Includes options to vary the displayed information in sequences or randomly

-  - DMDImage.js     Stand alone script to generate FlexDMD game images @ 128x32 from PBY DMD screenshots (mk1 algorithm) Scans the PBY DMD images folder for new or changed images
+  - DMDImage.js     Stand alone script to generate FlexDMD game images @ 128x32 from PBY DMD screenshots (mk1 algorithm).
+                    Scans the PBY DMD images folder for new or changed images

   - LaunchFade.js   Fade the preview playfield with ~80% black overlay during game load